omni360/aurin-acs/docs/design.md

 The whole application is initialised and configured by the Dropwizard configuration class `AcsRestService` (the `service` package).

+## Conversion

+ACS uses a variety of open-source libraries to parse the supported file formats, and the contents are then marshalled manually into the C3ML structure.

+Shapefiles and GeoJSON files are first converted to KML with the `ogr2ogr` tool so KML is the only 2D format that needs to be parsed.
+KML needs to be parsed anyway when used in KMZ files, so this reduces the number of converters that need to be implemented.

 [dw]: http://dropwizard.io/
 [jetty]: http://www.eclipse.org/jetty/